gaboesquivel/gaboesquivel.com/content/blog/12-recommmendations-to-enhance-your-github-flow.md

 Additionally, I strongly suggest you scope your messages for a better changelog generation.
 When you scope your messages your changelogs can be more informative.
 The AngularJS commit conventions and changelog generation is a great example [gist.github.com/stephenparish/9941e89d80e2bc58a153#generating-changelogmd](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#generating-changelogmd)

-### Define Coding Style Standards and Pre-commit Hooks
+### Define Coding Style Standards and Configure Pre-commit Hooks

 Defining coding standards and enforce them through pre-commits hooks is essential for writing maintainable code.
 By following these standards you make sure all code looks the same regardless who wrote it, facilitating taking over and maintaining code written by someone else.